 - You’re legally responsible for the mortgage or rates payments

 - You have no other way of paying the mortgage or rates arrears, such as accessing savings or the sale of assets

-You will generally be ineligible for an early release of superannuation for mortgage assistance if you are:
+According to the ATO, you will generally be ineligible for an early release of superannuation for mortgage assistance if you are:

 - not currently in arrears on your mortgage or council rates, even if you expect to have difficulty making future repayments

-You can’t use this condition of release to access funds to repay rental arrears.
+The ATO further advises that you can’t use this condition of release to access funds to repay rental arrears.

 How much can I access?

 As mentioned, when accessing your super early on compassionate grounds you’re only permitted to access as much as is necessary to pay the relevant expenses.
 In the case of a mortgage, the maximum amount you can generally access in any one 12-month period is: